rlogsdon7/Metaverse-Maintenance/UserDocs/RealTimeOverview.md

 - B) Interactive Map buttons
 - C) Last-updated timestamp

-Use the "Back" button to return to the Vehicle Overview page
+Use the "Back" button to return to the Vehicle Overview page.